POP Telecom broadband review 2021

-You may not have heard of POP Telecom - it's not exactly the best-known kid on the block - but this family-owned business, based in Essex, has been trading for more than 20 years.
+You may not have heard of POP Telecom, but this family-owned business, based in Essex, has been trading for more than 20 years.
 So how does it fare against its competitors here in 2021?

-The company offers a standard ADSL service to its broadband customers, as well as two fibre options.
+Well, the company offers a standard ADSL service to its broadband customers, as well as two fibre options.
+Pretty standard stuff.
 It says it focuses on providing low-cost, straightforward phone and broadband deals, and that it prides itself on its high levels of customer service.
-It Some of its packages are tailored for particular demographics; the company also makes much of its rural coverage.
+Some of its packages are tailored for particular demographics, and the company also makes much of its rural coverage.
 But do its claims stack up?
 We take a look at what POP Telecom really has to offer its broadband and fibre customers.

 With the company’s fibre service, your album of ten songs would take just 11 seconds to download, and the photos 42 seconds.
 You’ll have your TV show ready to view in one minute 25 seconds, and your film will take three minutes and three seconds to download.

 POP Telecom presents some of its services in a rather unusual way.
-It has a ‘broadband for pensioners' package, for example, that’s essentially a standard broadband service with inclusive anytime calls, and ‘rural broadband’, which is just standard ADSL, albeit marketed in a slightly different way.
+It has a ‘broadband for the elderly’ package, for example, that’s essentially a standard broadband service with inclusive anytime calls, and ‘rural broadband’, which is just standard ADSL, albeit marketed in a slightly different way.
 There’s also ‘broadband for gamers’ – essentially just fast fibre.
 You get the picture.
 They aim to make it easy to identify your needs based on how you plan to use the internet.

 You won’t always be downloading stuff; you’ll almost certainly also be sending emails, posting on social media and sharing photos, and it can be pretty frustrating when this takes an age.

-With POP Telecom's standard service, you can expect an upload speed of up to 1Mbps; with the fibre service it’s up to 10Mbps.
+With the provider’s standard ADSL service, you can expect an upload speed of up to 1Mbps; with the fibre services it’s up to 10Mbps and 19Mbps respectively.
 These are all pretty par for the course when compared with other providers.

-When you switch to POP Telecom you'll be charged a £40 connection fee if you want fibre, and the company also reserves the right to charge you for any additional costs it incurs.
 There is an additional £9.99 charge for router delivery which is added to your first bill.
-Plus, if you need a new line installed you will be charged an extra £20, bringing the upfront charge to £60.
+Plus, if you need a new line installed you will be charged extra.
+Time between purchase and final installation is roughly around two weeks.

 When you sign up with the company, you’ll be sent the TP Link VR400 regardless of which broadband package you choose.
 This dual-band router can support speeds up to 100Mbps and has four ethernet ports and three antennae to provide a good wifi signal, though you may need to boost the signal if your home is particularly large.
 The router should arrive on the same day that your broadband is activated, and you’ll pay a tenner for delivery.

 POP Telecom is too small a company to feature in Ofcom’s regular reports on service quality but, like most broadband providers, it uses the Openreach network.
-POP claims it has the biggest fixed line and broadband network in the UK, with the ability to reach 94% of the UK population.
+Openreach has the biggest fixed line and broadband network in the UK, with the ability to reach 95% of the UK population.
 They currently have 4.6 stars on Trustpilot from over 3,000 reviews.

 Again, the company’s comparatively small size means it doesn’t feature in Ofcom’s customer service report.
 However, a quick look at online reviews will show that a couple of specific complaints regularly crop up.

-Other customers claim they have been hit with extra charges every month for services such as ‘line assurance’ and ‘router assurance’ that they say they never signed up for.
-Customers are also charged an extra tenner a month for paying with a debit card.
+Some customers claim in the past that they have been hit with extra charges every month for services such as ‘line assurance’ and ‘router assurance’ that they say they never signed up for.
+Some customers have also been charged an extra tenner a month for paying with a debit card.

-Pop Telecom’s prices aren’t particularly low, and the services it offers are fairly standard.
+Pop Telecom’s prices aren’t particularly low, and the services it offers are fairly basic.
 Its specific packages for rural areas, gamers, students, landlords and the over-60s are unusual, but as soon as you realise they are just its other broadband offerings under different labels the uniqueness immediately disappears.
-It is also clear that the company’s level of customer satisfaction is considerably lower than average.
+It is also clear that the company’s level of customer satisfaction is lower than average.

-It’s also worth noting that POP Telecom was in trouble with Companies House for failing to file its accounts, due at the end of last year.
+It’s also worth noting that POP Telecom has in the past been in trouble with Companies House for failing to file its accounts on time.
 This issue was rectified; however, our advice is to be wary as this tends to be a sign that things are rocky, or consider a different provider.